Echoes, Whispers and Memories

 Nanyang Technological University (NTU), Singapore, is a leading research-intensive public university with 35,000 students across disciplines.
 Known for innovation, sustainability, and global partnerships, NTU advances digital technologies through its Smart Campus vision.
 In the QS World University Rankings 2025, NTU was ranked 15th globally and 4th in Asia.

-The China Academy of Art (CAA), established in 1928 in Hangzhou, is China’s premier institution for fine arts education.
-Renowned for integrating traditional Chinese artistry with contemporary practices, CAA offers comprehensive programs across disciplines like painting, sculpture, public art, design, architecture, and new media.
-CAA continues to shape China’s art scene through its commitment to cultural heritage and artistic innovation.
+The China Academy of Art (CAA), founded in 1928 in Hangzhou, is China’s leading institution for fine arts education.
+Celebrated for bridging traditional Chinese artistry with contemporary practice, CAA offers a wide range of programs spanning painting, sculpture, public art, design, architecture, and new media.
+With a strong commitment to cultural heritage and artistic innovation, it continues to play a defining role in shaping China’s art scene.

 Public Art Lab (PAL) is a Berlin-based action research lab for urban media art.
 It curates and produces projects in public space at the intersection of media art, urban planning, and technology.
 PAL specializes in creative city making, Citizen Science, and translocal dialogue.
 Its recent initiatives include Creative Europe-funded projects that foster co-design, placemaking, and community engagement through festivals and artistic platforms.